Dual Diagnosis Treatment Tuscaloosa, AL

 Northwest Alabama Mental Health Center - 49.4 miles from Tuscaloosa, AL

-Northwest Alabama Mental Health Center is a dual-diagnosis treatment center in Vernon, AL that offers treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as post-partum depression.
+Northwest Alabama Mental Health Center is a dual diagnosis treatment center in Vernon, Alabama that offers treatment for drug or alcohol use and mental health disorders that include depression as well as avoidant personality disorder.

 Address: 141 2nd Avenue NW, Vernon, AL 35592 in Lamar County